Daohub-io/beaker-whitepaper/README.md

-# beaker-whitepaper
+# cap9-whitepaper

-This repository contains the whitepaper for BeakerOS.
+This repository contains the whitepaper for cap9 kernel.